sushmakambagowni/sushmakambagowni.github.io/_pages/about.md

 Before embarking on my doctoral journey, I earned a Bachelor's degree in Computer Science with distinction from Pondicherry University and an MBA from the Indian Institute of Management (IIM), Calcutta.
 Prior to entering academia, I gained invaluable experience as a Business Strategy Consultant at Accenture Strategy, where I worked for three years.

-I am on the 2024-2025 marketing academic job market.